Nicklas766/mongo-connecter/readme.md

 This module lets you connect to your mongodb without hassle.
 It contains a prebuilt api.

+When you call a function it connects to your mongodb and then closes the connection.
 The functions are asynchronous and returns promises, therefore you'll need to use `await` or `.then()`.

 ## Installation